Senate passes jobs package, eyes next round

 The vote, in which 13 Republicans joined 55 Democrats and two independents, masked partisan tensions that had earlier threatened to derail the bill.

 Democrats face a growing voter backlash over the aggressive spending measures they took last year to combat the worst recession in 70 years.
-Reid plans to pass smaller jobs bills that would avoid the sticker shock of the larger House bill and keep their job-creating efforts in the news.
+Reid plans to pass a series of smaller jobs bills that would avoid the sticker shock of the larger House bill and keep their job-creating efforts in the news.

-Reid and other Democrats have begun to characterize as "jobs bills" other legislation not directly aimed at boosting the economy, such as the massive healthcare reform effort now stalled in Congress.
+He has also begun to characterize as "jobs bills" other legislation not directly aimed at boosting the economy, such as the massive healthcare reform effort now stalled in Congress.

 The bill passed by the Senate includes a $13 billion payroll tax break for businesses that hire unemployed workers, along with subsidies for state and local construction bonds.

-It also extends the highway construction fund through the end of the year, which some Republicans have warned could lead to long-term spending increases not reflected in the legislation's official cost.
+It also extends the highway-construction fund through the end of the year, which some Republicans have warned could lead to long-term spending increases not reflected in the legislation's official cost.

 The bill's costs, other than the highway construction fund, are offset by a crackdown on offshore tax shelters.